HosniBelfeki/BeatTeller/API_DOCUMENTATION.md

 ---

-This documentation covers all aspects of the BeatTeller API API.
+This documentation covers all aspects of the Harmony AI API.
 For specific questions or advanced use cases, consult the provided examples or contact the development team.